victorpreston/HackLab/README.md

 # blackhatPython
 A set of network tools for your hacking delight.

-These tools are created with the help of "Blackhat Python: Python Programming for Hackers and Pentesters".

 Often when you're connected to a server, you don't necessarily have the right tools at hand.
 Experienced system administrators often removes packages like `netcat` - and you can forget all about `Wireshark`.
 Luckily we often find the `Python` package to be installed on such servers, though, and that's where these tools come in handy - a replacement for typical needed network tools.

 ## Table of Content